kuhlaid/jocoknow/docs/curation-tools/testing-repository-api.md

 ## Reviewing the repository API

-One of the requirements we set in choosing a data repository, was ensuring the data deposit and retrieval could be automated efficiently.
-We created a Jupyter notebook with Python scripts to test the API endpoints we would be using.
+One of the requirements we set in choosing a data repository was ensuring the data deposit and retrieval could be automated efficiently.
+We created a Jupyter notebook with Python scripts to test the API endpoints we would be using (https://github.com/kuhlaid/dv-api-test).